 The largest Spanish-speaking country in the world, known locally as "The Land of the Six Continents" for its geographic and climatic diversity, Argentina has a long and fascinating history and is a major economic and political power in South America.

-While in Buenos Aires, students take courses alongside their Argentine peers at one of three of Argentina's most respected universities: the Universidad Católica Argentina, the Universidad de Buenos Aires, and the Universidad Torcuato di Tella.
+In Buenos Aires, students take courses alongside their Argentine peers at one of three of Argentina's most respected universities: the Universidad Católica Argentina, the Universidad de Buenos Aires, and the Universidad Torcuato di Tella.
+These universities attract students from all over Latin America.

-Students on the Middlebury program direct enroll alongside roughly 110,000 students at the Universidad Nacional de Córdoba.
+Students in Córdoba direct enroll alongside roughly 110,000 students at the Universidad Nacional de Córdoba, who make up about a tenth of the city's population.
 Available subject areas span the spectrum from the humanities to the social sciences to the natural sciences, and they host Schools specifically dedicated to Psychology, Architecture, Science, Health, and foreign languages.